 Our mission, supported by the DfT as our sole shareholder, is:

-CI was established on 12 September 2017 to enable clients globally greater access to the significant body of knowledge, skills and expertise that has been created during the lifetime of Crossrail, a new railway for London and the South East of England to be known as the Elizabeth Line, and one of the most significant infrastructure projects ever undertaken in the UK.
+CI was established on 12 September 2017 to enable clients globally greater access to the significant body of knowledge, skills and expertise that has been created during the lifetime of Crossrail, a new railway for London and the South East of England known as the Elizabeth Line, one of the world’s most spectacular rail projects.